nharrisanalyst/visa-dv-coding-exercise/README.md

 ## AI Help
 1. Used AI to check grammar and spelling of copy in README and in the Visualization
-2. I use AI to get VCC to actually worrk in this application. the instruction in the Documents was far from sufficient in getting the WEb Component to work.
+2. Used AI to get VCC to actually worrk in this application as a Web Component. the instruction in the Documents was far from sufficient in getting the WEb Component to work.
 Both the import need to us `import { defineCustomElements } from '@visa/bar-chart/dist/loader';` and solving a race condition with Stencil using `const chartBar = document.createElement('bar-chart');    chartBar.id = 'myBarChart'; document.querySelector('#bar-chart-cont').appendChild(chartBar window.customElements.whenDefined('bar-chart').then(()` wher enot documented in VCC and I realide on ChatGPT to get the componet to actually work in Vite.

 ## Further Improvements Not Done due to time constraints